tranche-jibrel/tranche-compound-protocol/README.md

 ## Tranche Compound Protocol Usage

+Following is a description on how to use project on Kovan testnet, for Mainnet please change addresses accordingly.

 a) deploy JCompound contract and initialize it ((address _adminTools, address _feesCollector, address _tranchesDepl,
             address _compTokenAddress, address _comptrollAddress, address _rewardsToken)